 Back to today's recipe.
 Its a simple pachadi (chutney) which uses Amla (Indian Gooseberry) in its freshest form.
 For those who cannot access Amla in its fruit form, you may use the dried form (generally in vathal form).
 But if the vathal is salted, do check how much salt you add to the pachadi.
-Lets get on to the post now !
-Adapted from this recipe, i have suited it to my palate, and tried to recreate this as close to what grandmom used to make..
+Let's get on to the post now !

 Prep time : 20 mins.
 Cooking time : Nil.
 Serves : 2